PMelch/MBus/README.md

 mBus.Subscribe(OnMessage, 100);
 mBus.Subscribe(OnMessage, "foo");
 ~~~
-You can use value subscription if you prefer to use enum based message handling:
+Use value subscription, if you prefer to use enum based message handling:
 ~~~
 public enum MessageType
 {